MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 In summary, a relationship to another [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity might not exist in the virtual entity for either of the following reasons:

 - The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] entity that is participating in the relationship does not exist as a virtual entity.
-- The foreign key is not SystemId (GUID)
+- The foreign key is not SystemId (GUID).
 - The length of the name of the relationship exceeds 120 characters.

+> [!NOTE]
-Note that if an error is encountered when any part of a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity is generated in Common Data Service, the virtual entity will not be created at all.
+> If an error is encountered when any part of a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] virtual entity is generated in Common Data Service, the virtual entity will not be created at all.
 If relationships do not exist for either of the preceding reasons, the situation is not considered an error.

 ### Native entity–to–native entity relationships